How to Use Admin Features

 Dashboard Widgets

-In the screenshot below, I've added a red X to the boxes that include “WordPress Logo” and “Visit Site”.
+• In the screenshot below, I've added a red X to all the boxes:

 Admin Toolbar Restrictions

-If these settings are saved, this next screenshot shows what we'll see in the toolbar.
-Only the “Comments” and “New” links remain.
+If these settings are saved, this next screenshot shows what we'll see in the WordPress admin area.
+The toolbar has completely disappeared:

 Admin Toolbar Restrictions In Place